Estradiol cypionate: Availability

 Estradiol cypionate is available in the United States.
 It was previously marketed in Spain and Italy, but was discontinued in these countries and is no longer available in Europe.
 Estradiol cypionate has mostly been used in the United States, similarly to testosterone cypionate, with both of these medications having been developed by Upjohn, an American pharmaceutical company.
 Besides the United States, estradiol cypionate has been marketed in France, Germany, Italy, Spain, and Japan, among other countries.
-Estradiol cypionate is not available in Canada, although it is marketed in several veterinary formulations in this country.
+Estradiol cypionate for human use is not available in Canada, although it is marketed in several veterinary formulations in this country.

 Estradiol cypionate is available in Taiwan in combination with testosterone cypionate.
 It is also available as a combined injectable contraceptive in combination with medroxyprogesterone acetate in at least 18 countries, mostly in Latin America and Southeast Asia.
 Estradiol cypionate/testosterone cypionate and estradiol cypionate/medroxyprogesterone acetate were both formerly marketed in the United States, but have been discontinued in this country.